TheArturthur/CoppermindScraper/Cosmere/Sibling.md

 ### Heraldic Epochs and Era of Solitude
+The Sibling was created using a portion of the essence of [[Stone\|Stone]], mixed with the Investiture of Honor and Cultivation, around six-thousand years before the [[Night of Sorrows\|Night of Sorrows]].
+They can, in a sense, be considered to be a child of Honor and Cultivation.
 The Sibling was capable of forming a [[Nahel bond\|Nahel bond]].
 There could never be more than three [[Bondsmith\|Bondsmiths]]; there were long periods where only one existed, which might have referred to the Sibling's Bondsmith, as they were vital for Urithiru to properly function.
 They were very particular with their bond, often spending years evaluating Bondsmith squires.
 The Sibling was the key to certain magical aspects of the tower city of Urithiru that served as the base of the [[Knights Radiant\|Knights Radiant]].
 Notably, the Sibling's presence was linked to the climate of the city, allowing the temperature to stay unnaturally warm given Urithiru's elevation.
 This allowed the Radiants to cultivate crops in the city to sustain the large population there.
 At some point, the Sibling began to withdraw from the tower.
 The Sibling's withdrawal caused some—but not all— of the city's magical systems to fail; it soon became uninhabitable, and the Radiants were forced to abandon the city.
 It is not clear why the Sibling disengaged with mankind; an Elsecaller who left notes in the gem archive argued that the spren's disappearance was neither intentional nor a result of internal strife among the [[Knights Radiant\|Knights Radiant]].
 The Sibling was wounded by the imprisonment of [[Ba-Ado-Mishram\|Ba-Ado-Mishram]]; this wound resulted in the Sibling losing the rhythm of [[Towerlight\|Towerlight]], which in turn stopped [[Urithiru\|Urithiru]] functioning.
 After the Sibling's departure, they were not hiding but rather "slumbering" in the millennia following the abandonment of Urithiru and the [[Recreance\|Recreance]].
 The Stormfather has generally been reticent to discuss the Sibling with [[Dalinar\|Dalinar]] because they were somehow harmed by mankind in the past.